 Admission and Hours

 Admission to The Special Dead: A Medieval Reliquary Revealed is free.
 The Walters has changed its museum hours to 10 a.m.–5 p.m.
 Wednesday through Sunday, eliminating Friday evening hours.
-The museum is closed on Mondays, Tuesdays, Labor Day, Columbus Day, Thanksgiving Day, Christmas Eve and Christmas Day.
-The Walters will be open the day after Thanksgiving and New Year’s Day.
+The museum is closed on Mondays, Tuesdays, Labor Day, Columbus Day, Thanksgiving Day, Christmas Eve, Christmas Day, and New Year’s Day.

 The Walters Art Museum